andrecoimbra/ecg-classification-entropy/README.md

 ## About the binary classification code:

 - The file <code>binary_class.py</code> available in this repository contains the code for reading the <code>.npy</code> files and classifying the ECG signals.
-- The code works in a similar way to the multiclass case, but it was adapted to perform a binary classification;
+- The code works similarly to the multiclass case, but it was adapted to perform a binary classification;
 - The command <code>python3 binary_class.py G X</code> runs the code described above, where G is a number from 1 to 10, which selects the ECG rhythms to be compared with the SR, and X is a number from 0 to 4 that selects the classifier to be used (see the labels below).
 If no flag <code>X</code> is provided, the code will automatically select the Artificial Neural Network as the classifier.

 ## About the classifiers: